 Rate

-(a) Base rate \$0.105
+\$0.112

-(b) Bronze rate \$0.081
+\$0.086

-(c) Silver rate \$0.068
+\$0.072

-(d) Gold rate \$0.056
+\$0.060

-(e) Platinum rate \$0.026
+\$0.028

-^{}Minimum charge per call: \$30.00
+Minimum charge per call: \$30.00

 2.2.
 Berthage Fees

 Summary

 The Port Authority charges a berthage fee based on the physical size of the vessel when it utilizes a berth owned by the Port Authority, as well as the vessel's length of stay at the berth.
 Such a fee also applies to vessels that are fast to or tied up alongside any other vessel occupying a Port Authority property berth.
 Berthage fees are intended to help recover investments and costs associated with the wharf apron and berth dredging and maintenance.